edilmedeiros/rust-bcli/README.md

-# rust-bcli
-Bitcoin CLI in Rust.
+# Bitcoin CLI in Rust

+This is an optiniated alternative implementation in Rust of the `bitcoin-cli` tool to interact with Bitcoin Core's RPC interface.

+## Project Status

+We are currently in the ideation phase, don't expect to find a tool now.

+Check the issues and tell us your chores with `bitcoin-cli` and how it could be improved.

 ## The problem

 The main tool provided by [Bitcoin-core](https://github.com/bitcoin/bitcoin) is `bitcoind`, a daemon that implements full node, wallet and mining logic.
+`bitcoin-cli` is a command line RPC client to interact with the node.

+The following came as a project suggestion on the [2024 Chaincode Labs FOSS Program](https://learning.chaincode.com/#FOSS).

 Some of the shortcomings of `bitcoin-cli`:
 - Nonstandard single dash long arguments, e.g., `-datadir`, when most other CLI